The 2022 Positively! Zionism! Contest has closed for this year.

 Though not required, you may wish to consider the background above along with the following questions:

 - Does Zionism change and evolve with new generations?

 - Does Zionism call for a reciprocal relationship between Israel and the Diaspora?

 - Do limitations or shortcomings within the State of Israel vis-à-vis religious freedom and/or social issues affect Zionism on the personal or national scale?

-Scholarships may be applied to any Conservative Movement sponsored Israel program (including programs taking place from June 2022 onward).
+Scholarships may be applied to any Masorti/Conservative Movement sponsored Israel program (including programs taking place from June 2022 onward).
 Scholarships may be saved for future trips.

 Scholarships will be awarded in three categories: Video, Writing, Meme

 - Video First Prize $1000 USD, Second Prize $750 USD